creamakerspace/website/content/faq.md

 ### What is machine time cost?

+For members of the Maker tier, there is no machine time cost.

+For members of the Starter tier, the plan includes a reasonable allotment of machine time before machine time costs apply.
+Upgrade to the Maker plan for unlimited machine time where we don't charge any machine time cost.

-To allow non-member access to the space and to provide a lower-cost Starter plan, the following equipment has an additional cost based on machine runtime:
+For non-members, the following equipment has an additional cost based on machine runtime:

 - Laser Cutter: $10 per 15 min
 - 3D Printer: $4 per hour
 - CNC Router: $15 per 30 min

-The Starter plan includes a reasonable allotment of machine time before machine time costs apply.
-Upgrade to the Maker plan for unlimited machine time where we don't charge any machine time cost.

 These costs assume you are certified to use the equipment.
 If not, see the Guided Usage Costs.

 ### What is the "guided usage cost?"